david-drew/OpenVINO-Samples/OpenVINO_Samples_Guide.md

 # Get Started with OpenVINO™ Samples for Linux*

-For an overview and details about OpenVINO, see the [OpenVINO Overview](OpenVINO_Overview.md)
+For an overview and details about the Intel® Distribution of OpenVINO™ toolkit, see the [OpenVINO™ Overview](OpenVINO_Overview.md)

-Please refer to the above guide as needed.
+We recommend you read the above OpenVINO™ Overview before starting this tutorial.

 <br>

-NOTE: When using OpenVINO from the command line, you must setup your environment whenever you change users or launch a new terminal.
+NOTE: When using OpenVINO™ from the command line, you must setup your environment whenever you change users or launch a new terminal.

     source /opt/intel/openvino/bin/setupvars.sh